 The best solution in between these entities?
 Adapter, 2hire universal layer.

-When a standardized solution (which encapsulates all OEMs) is offered, then the single OEM will be able to sell to a much larger basin of potential customers, and services (rental, P2P, fleets, etc) will have the “peace of mind feeling” of having different cars but speaking the same language!
+When a standardized solution (which encapsulates all OEMs) is offered, then the single OEM will be able to sell to a much larger basin of potential customers, and services (car rental, P2P car sharing, fleets, etc) will have the “peace of mind feeling” of having different cars but speaking the same language!

 2hire created Adapter, which is the single standardized access point to all the major OEMs’ vehicles.
 Adapter makes it possible, through a single API layer, to harness the embedded connectivity of cars, from the integration of countless vehicle Makes and Models to interact with, to the creation of an ecosystem of services around connected vehicles.